Asean's future complex amid multiple pressures: ST-WEF panel

 While the US is a security provider, China provides current economic opportunities as well as future ones, she said.

-Datuk Tengku Muhammad Taufik, president and group chief executive of Petronas in Malaysia, shared the concerns, pointing to growing polarisation in the region even though there shouldn't be "reason to choose sides".
+Datuk Tengku Muhammad Taufik, president and group CEO of Petronas in Malaysia, shared these concerns, pointing to growing polarisation in the region, even though there should not be "reason to choose sides".

-The region's potential and economic recovery have found mentions in discussion at the Forum, along with security threats driven by unresolved differences between the United States and China.
+The region's potential and economic recovery have found mentions in discussions at the forum, along with security threats driven by unresolved differences between the United States and China.

-A WEF outline for this session noted the region's role in multilateral cooperation in terms of mega-regional trade agreements coming into force and the hosting of the G-20 and Apec summits by Asian countries.
+A WEF outline for this session noted the region's role in multilateral cooperation in terms of mega-regional trade agreements coming into force and the hosting of the G-20 and Asia-Pacific Economic Cooperation (Apec) summits by Asian countries.

 The Regional Comprehensive Economic Partnership trade agreement came into force in January.